-Create new opportunities -- Given the changing nature of the data center including increasing density, shrinking data footprint, and shrinking hardware size, there's just no way for CEOs and sales directors to create new business opportunities or drive revenue growth simply resting on their laurels.
+Create new opportunities -- Given the changing nature of the data center, including increasing density, shrinking data footprint, and shrinking hardware size, there's no way for CEOs and sales directors to create new business opportunities or drive revenue growth simply resting on their laurels.
 The most effective leaders are constantly monitoring changing market conditions and taking a pulse on clients' unserved and underserved needs.

 Positioning -- In a hyper-competitive environment, where as much as 70% of the buyer's journey is over before potential clients are ready to speak with your sales team, differentiation is no longer a luxury.
-It's critical for data center growth to get found early on in the sales cycle where you can use helpful, educational content to achieve trusted advisor status.
-The key is to position your firm to compete on value, rather than price.
+It's critical for data center growth to get found early on in the sales cycle, where you can use helpful, educational content to achieve trusted advisor status.
+The key is to position your firm to compete on value rather than price.

 Marketing -- When looking at how data centers invest in digital marketing, we see largely two very different approaches.
-Some are very progressive: focusing on buyer personas, creating genuinely helpful content at scale, and designing carefully segmented conversion paths.
-Others largely bury their heads in the sand and ignore just how profoundly that mobile, search, social, and cloud have disrupted the traditional marketing playbook.
+Some are progressive: focusing on buyer personas, creating genuinely helpful content at scale, and designing carefully segmented conversion paths.
+Others largely bury their heads in the sand and ignore how profoundly mobile, search, social, and cloud have disrupted the traditional marketing playbook.

 Brand awareness -- 10 years ago, when sales still controlled the funnel, data center growth needed branding as a foundation.
-In today's modern buyer's journey, where evaluators and decision makers are researching the heck out of all available options before they're ready for a sales conversation, remarkable content creation, that educates and builds trust, builds brand awareness as a byproduct of attracting website visitors and converting website visitors into leads.
+In today's modern buyer's journey, where evaluators and decision makers are researching the heck out of all available options before they're ready for a sales conversation, remarkable content creation that educates and builds trust, builds brand awareness as a byproduct of attracting website visitors and converting website visitors into leads.